 - People who sleep hot

 - Side sleepers

 Do you dream of high-end hotel pillows?
 Well, you can experience that softness night after night with the Sahara Nights pillow.
 Hotel-quality and hypoallergenic, these pillows are filled with a polyester gel fiber that feels surprisingly like down, but without the problem of sinkage.
 These pillows achieve a nice combination of firmness and softness.
 They also retain their shape quite well and adjust to the shape of your head and neck.
 Additionally, Sahara Nights Pillows are highly durable and they even sleep cool.
 All in all, you can expect maximum plush for a great price.

 - People who like their pillows plush but firm

 Standard – $99

-You’re sure to have sweet dreams after laying down on a Purple Pillow.
-After all, its patented Smart Grid Design ensures your head is gently cradled and your neck receives optimal support.
+Unlike any other pillow on the market, the Purple Pillow features a patented Smart Grid Design to ensure your head is gently cradled and your neck receives optimal support.
 The grid is also temperature-neutral and designed for passive airflow.
 In turn, this helps to wick away body heat.
 Given the 3-inch loft, it’s ideal for people with smaller heads and narrow shoulders as well as individuals who prefer a thinner pillow.
-Helpfully, it’s still able to retain its shape rather well despite not being overly fluffy.
+Still, it manages to retain its shape despite its lack of fluffiness.
 Additionally, the Purple Pillow is easy to care for.
 The cover is machine washable and the pillow itself can be cleaned in warm water with a gentle soap.
 Best of all, the company offers a 100-night sleep trial and a one-year warranty.
 You can rest easy with this great cooling pillow purchase.